ganpare/tailscale-nordvpn-adgurad/README.md

-# tailscale-nordvpn
+# tailscale-nordvpn-adguard

 [English](README.md) | [日本語](README.ja.md)

-Create a dockerized Tailscale exit node with NordVPN's exit nodes.
+Create a dockerized Tailscale exit node with NordVPN's exit nodes and AdGuard Home integration.

-This project will create two docker containers.
-One for Tailscale, and another for NordVPN.
-The Tailscale instance will advertise as an exit node, and use the NordVPN container as an egress route.
+This project will create three docker containers: Tailscale, NordVPN, and AdGuard Home.
+The Tailscale instance will advertise as an exit node, use the NordVPN container as an egress route, and forward DNS queries to AdGuard Home for ad-blocking and privacy.

 ## Requirements
 * A docker host, and docker build tools.